PF

 Instructions

-1. 1Place the bacon in a large skillet.
-Set the skillet over medium heat and cook, stirring occasionally, until the bacon crisps and the fat is rendered, about 8 minutes.
-Using a slotted spoon, transfer the bacon to a paper towel-lined plate, reserving the fat in the pan.
+1. 1Cook the bacon in a large skillet over medium heat, stirring occasionally, until crispy and fat is rendered, about 8 minutes.
+Transfer to a paper towel-lined plate with a slotted spoon, reserving the fat in the pan.

-2. 2Heat the olive oil in a large Dutch oven or heavy-bottomed pot over medium-high heat.
-Once the oil is glistening, add the sausage and cook, breaking it up with a wooden spoon, until browned, about 10 minutes.
-Using a slotted spoon, transfer the sausage to the plate with the bacon.
+2. 2Heat olive oil in a large Dutch oven or heavy-bottomed pot over medium-high heat until glistening.
+Add the sausage and cook, breaking it up with a wooden spoon, until browned, about 10 minutes.
+Transfer to the plate with the bacon using a slotted spoon.

 Nutrition — Per Serving